 S for School Refusal Behaviour: Positive Behaviour Support

-School Refusal Behaviour (SRB), is when a child or adolescent does not want to go to school – they are either reluctant to go at all or find it hard to stay in class for the whole day, on an ongoing basis.Buy on Amazon
+School Refusal Behaviour (SRB) occurs when a child or adolescent does not want to go to school.
+On an ongoing basis, they are either reluctant to go at all or find it difficult to stay in class for the whole day.Buy on Amazon

 Based on the evidence-based approach of Positive Behaviour Support (PBS), S for School Refusal Behaviour is a step-by-step guide that will help you develop a re-entry plan that outlines what the child’s initial return to school looks like and the steps and strategies that can be used to gradually progress the child’s school attendance to part-time or full-time on an ongoing basis.